-We’ll stop by Kaesim Buddhist Temple and meet the local monk
+On the way stopping by Kaesim Buddhist Temple and meet the local monk

 We’ll begin another hike, this time up to Tokgol and Gangsonmun areas – these are the highest peaks of the Mt.
-Chilbo area and we’ll have stunning views of both the land and the sea.
+Chilbo area, and we’ll have stunning views of both the land and the sea.

-Picnic lunch once we reach the top!
+Picnic lunch once we reach the top

 Spectate or play volleyball with the locals, play with the children, help with some light chores or walk around to meet the neighbours!